kdha200501/grab-tvboxnow-torrent/refresh-plex-library.md

         $ vim /etc/transmission-daemon/settings.json

-    insert/modify the following, and remember to change to real paths, and then researt Transmission
+    insert/modify the following, and remember to change to real paths

     ```
     {